 In general, the use of self-signed certificates must be discouraged as they present an inherent security risk.
 For example, there is no way to revoke a self-signed cert.
 Using an internal CA for issuing all internal certificates is a much better option, we will cover it in a future post.
 It is also difficult to manage self-signed certificates -- imagine refreshing trust stores of all client components when a self-signed cert is extended.

-Self-signed certs come at a substantial maintenance cost -- issuing a cert for a long period of time is unsecure, but the short validity adds to the certificate renewal/distribution overhead.
+Self-signed certs come at a substantial maintenance cost -- issuing a cert for a long period of time is insecure, but the short validity adds to the certificate renewal/distribution overhead.

 The following best practices will help to make self-signed and internally-issued certificates more secure:

 Limit the validity period, it should be as short as you can handle from the maintenance standpoint.
-Do not go beyond 12 months.
+Never go beyond 12 months.

 Do not use wildcards and limit the alt names, make it as specific as possible -- the certificate should only be issued for the exact hosts/domains where it is going to be used.
 Use the alternative names extension to list all the hostnames.